CalebJVinson/quantum_portfolio/README.md

 | Complexity Class         | P                      | BQP                    |
 | Strong Church-Turing Thesis | Supports           | Possibly Violates       |

+# Quantum Approximate Optimization Algorithm

+## Solving a Network

+The way I understood this to work was to consider nodes as representing each asset in a set, where the edges could represent items from covariance to high-correlation or other ways assets may be connected.
+The QAOA is best in this case as we can then consider a MaxCut problem, which I primarily learned from [here](https://www.mustythoughts.com/quantum-approximate-optimization-algorithm-explained)

 # Future Interests: Quantum Coins & Quantum Walks